wp-plugins/bns-featured-tag/readme.txt

   The license for this software can also likely be found here: http://www.gnu.org/licenses/gpl-2.0.html

-= Acknowledgements =

-* Thanks to Benjamin Owens (email: bowens@nachtlich.org) for help with the plugin update message function

 == Upgrade Notice ==
-= 2.7 =
 Thank you for choosing `BNS Featured Tags` for your WordPress site.
 See the current changelog under Plugins > Installed Plugins ...
 ... and please stay current: with your WordPress installation; your active theme; and, your other active plugins, too!

 == Changelog ==
+= 2.7.1 =
+* Released June 2015
+* Minor inline documentation clean up and copyright years updates

 = 2.7 =
 * Released December 2014
 * Added plugin update message listing the changelog details from installed version to the current release